Iced English Walnut Cake

 First sift the flour and baking powder into a roomy mixing bowl, lifting the sieve quite high to give the flour a good airing as it goes down.

 To make the icing, place the egg whites and vanilla in a large mixing bowl, and gradually add the icing sugar (a heaped tablespoon at a time), beating well after each addition with a wooden spoon until the icing is a smooth, soft, spreadable consistency (it should be just firm enough to stay in place).
 What you can do to check the consistency is to spread a little on the inside of the bowl to see if it’s OK.
+You can watch how to whisk egg whites in our Cookery School Video on the right.
 Don’t worry if you have some icing sugar left over (if your whites are very large, you may need a bit more icing sugar).

 Now, when the sponges are absolutely cold, carefully cut each one into two horizontally using a sharp serrated knife.
 I find it’s better to sit down to do this, so you don’t have to bend so much to see what you are doing!
 After that, keep the nicest-looking cake for the top, and spread each of the other layers with a rounded tablespoon of the icing.
 Then sprinkle each layer with one third of the chopped walnuts.